CROI 2027 Chair and Vice Chairs

 Dr del Rio is Professor of Medicine at Emory University School of Medicine and Professor of Global Health and Epidemiology at the Rollins School of Public Health of Emory University.
 He is Principal Investigator and co-Director of the Emory Center for AIDS Research (CFAR) and co-Principal Investigator of the Emory Vaccine and Treatment Evaluation Unit.
 He has worked for over 2 decades in hospitals and clinics with marginalized populations, including persons who use drugs, to improve outcomes of those infected with HIV and to prevent infection with those at risk.
 Beyond his work in Atlanta, he conducts HIV research and training in Mexico, Kenya, Ethiopia, Thailand, and the Country of Georgia.

-Research Focus: Early diagnosis, access to care, compliance with antiretrovirals, and the prevention of HIV infection
+Research Focus: Early diagnosis, access to care, compliance with antiretroviral therapy, and the prevention of HIV infection

 John Frater, MBBS, PhD